 Myth #6: Meta Titles and Descriptions Influence Rankings

 Meta titles and descriptions were previously used to determine rankings, but they are no longer a ranking factor.
 However, it’s still important to optimise them for users to get indirect ranking benefits.

 Many SEO myths originate from the algorithm’s ever-changing way of ranking sites in search results.
 It evolves every day, and it can often be stressful to keep up with the trends all the time.
 Thankfully, you don’t have to do this on your own.
 Consider teaming up with a digital marketing agency with SEO specialists to get your expected results.

-If you’re looking for the best seo agency in Melbourne, turn to Spectra Digital Marketing.
+If you’re looking for the best seo agency in Berwick, turn to Spectra Digital Marketing.
 We can help you build long-term authority and drive measurable results for your business.
 Contact us to get a quote!